annahosanna/reactor-http3-experiment/BUILDING.md

 - Other Tests

 1. test.sh attemps to open a whole bunch of connections (you will probably find you can't do more than about 500 per second)
 2. test2.sh invokes a few instances of test3.sh concurrently.
-The best results I have ever received are completing in linear time, but most often more connections results in significantly worse performance.
+The performance from this is closely tied to efficient database access.
+3. Database performance may drop off after several million records have been added.
+I am not sure if this is related to H2 or memory management; however, after some point, every time test2.sh is executed performance will decrease slightly.